bkthomps/Ajedrez/README.md

 </p>

 ## Building
-Java 17 or above is required, and can be installed here: https://jdk.java.net/

-Use `./mvnw javafx:run` to build and run the program.
-You might need to `chmod +x mvnw` first.
+Java 17 or above is required.
+Run `make` to build and run the program.

 ## Moves
 There are six pieces: